 Members serve four-year terms and student representatives hold their terms until graduation.
 Leaders of other volunteer organizations (BCAN, BRAVO, Fund Directors) hold their terms while in those leadership roles.

-Nominations are now open for Council membership and alumni awards.
-For more information on membership, contact Rodie Lloyd '80 at email@example.com.
+Nominations are now open for Council membership.
+Alumni Council award nominations will open again in summer 2021.
+For more information on membership, contact Rodie Flaherty Lloyd '80 at email@example.com.
 For more information on awards, contact Sarah Begin Cameron '05 at firstname.lastname@example.org.

 - The National Chair of the Bowdoin Career Advisory Network;

 - The National Chair of BRAVO;

 - Director of Alumni Relations;

 - Senior Vice President for Development and Alumni Relations;

 - The President of the College, ex officio.

 Bowdoin's first Alumni Council consisted of twelve members.
 Elected by a general alumni ballot in 1914, the group convened at Commencement that year.
 Kenneth C.M.
 Sills (1901), then Dean of the College, played an influential role in the formation of the Council and called the initial meeting to order.
 This first Alumni Council immediately concerned itself with a revision of the Alumni Association Constitution, which it presented for adoption at the 1915 Commencement.
 The duties of the Alumni Council as prescribed by that revised Constitution are "to act as an executive committee of the Association and to represent the alumni in all instances where it may be necessary."